What you’re required to do by law

 Step 3: Evaluate, remove, reduce and protect from risk

-• Protect people and your property from fire by installing optical smoke or heat detectors, firefighting equipment, lighting, provide signs and notices and keep escape routes clear.
+- Protect people and your property from fire by installing appropriate detection, firefighting equipment, lighting, provide signs and notices and keep escape routes clear.

-• Carry out maintenance on electrics and equipment.
+- Carry out regular maintenance on electrics and equipment.

 Step 4: Record, plan, inform, instruct and train

-• Record any significant findings and the action you have taken, even if you’re not required to by law.
+- Record any significant findings and the action you have taken.

 Step 5: Review